thormick/HaskRel/HaskRel/README.md

     │ 30          │ frotz-new      │
     └─────────────┴────────────────┘

-All functions of the relational algebra that HaskRel implement work against both relation constants and relvars, as do the print functions <tt>p</tt> and <tt>pt</tt>:
+All functions of the relational algebra that HaskRel implement work against both relation constants and relvars, as do the print functions `p` and `pt`:

     *Database.HaskRel.RDBMS> p$ baz `nJoin` bar
     ┌──────┬───────────┬──────┐